Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 QUIC is a lot **more** than just something that is "like TCP" but over UDP.
 Unlike UDP, QUIC has support for congestion control algorithms like `BBR` and `CUBIC`, QUIC is also multipath friendly.
 And should offer better delivery than plain old UDP.

-Overall, I am still sceptical about the technology, it will do fine for DNS but when personally testing HTTP/3 for [mirror.albony.in](https://mirror.albony.in/) which is a popular free software mirror in India, I found it consistently slower than HTTP/2 (TCP).
-TCP has gone through decades of optimisations, a lot of work has been put into making it better and it shows.
-I also found this research [paper](https://arxiv.org/pdf/2310.09423) pointing out the very same thing.

 ![QUIC](https://blog.apnic.net/wp-content/uploads/2019/03/quic-fig1.png)

+Overall, I am still sceptical about the technology, it will do fine for DNS but when personally testing HTTP/3 for [mirror.albony.in](https://mirror.albony.in/) (I run a popular free software mirror in India), I found it consistently slower than HTTP/2 (TCP).

+TCP has gone through decades of optimisations, a lot of work has been put into making it better, and it shows.
+After a bit of research, I also stumbled upon this [paper](https://arxiv.org/pdf/2310.09423) which points out my personal observations.

 I do think QUIC is the modern counterpart and *is* the future, with all the investments put into it.
 It is also censorship-proof as it encrypts the SNI (Server Name Indicated) by default.